oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.1.1 Document Property - Acknowledgments

-List of acknowledgments (`acknowledgments`) of value type `array` with 1 or more items of type Acknowledgment contains a list of acknowledgment elements.
+List of acknowledgments (`acknowledgments_t`) of value type `array` with 1 or more items of type Acknowledgment contains a list of acknowledgment elements.

     "acknowledgments": {
       // ...